microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-01.md

    - Note the Microsoft 365 region where your tenant is located.
 If you create a new tenant, ensure it is one of the [regions supported by Microsoft Graph Data Connect](/graph/data-connect-datasets#regions).

    > [!NOTE]
    > You can't approve your own test application using the same account.
-Ensure that you have another member (or account) in your tenant that acts as an admin.
+Make sure that you have another member (or account) in your tenant that acts as an admin.

 2. **Microsoft Azure subscription**